Container Orchestration: What it is and How it Works

 The application development process is rapidly evolving, meaning that companies must adopt the most modern technology.
 Cloud-native solutions comprise the present and future of development, and Kubernetes-powered orchestration helps make it possible.

 Modern development is dynamic, and takes place across private, public and hybrid clouds.
 Management of this development must be efficient so that all moving parts can work together in harmony.
 The best way to achieve this is by running comprehensive container orchestration on HCI.
+Agility and efficiency are vital in the modern climate, so many companies have begun moving certain business-critical apps away from on-premises data centers and into the cloud.

 This complete migration to cloud-native methodologies is possible through advancements in containerization, orchestration and virtualization.
 It serves to hasten app delivery and streamline internal processes, rapidly putting products in the hands of consumers.